Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Abstract

 \section{Abstract}

 In Positional-Slotted Object-Applicative (PSOA) RuleML, a predicate application (atom) can have an Object IDentifier (OID) and descriptors that may be positional arguments (tuples) or attribute-value pairs (slots).
-PSOA RuleML 1.0 extends earlier versions by explicitly specifying for each descriptor whether it is to be interpreted under the perspective of the predicate in whose scope it occurs.
-This perspectivity dimension refines the design space between oidless, positional atoms (relation\-ships) and oidful, slotted atoms (frames): While relationships use only a predicate-scope-sensitive (predicate-dependent) tuple and frames use only predicate-scope-insensitive (predicate-independent) slots, PSOA RuleML 1.0 uses a systematics of orthogonal constructs also permitting atoms with (predicate-)independent tuples and atoms with (predicate-)dependent slots.
+PSOA RuleML explicitly specifies for each descriptor whether it is to be interpreted under the perspective of the predicate in whose scope it occurs.
+This predicate-dependency dimension refines the design space between oidless, positional atoms (relation\-ships) and oidful, slotted atoms (framepoints): While relationships use only a predicate-scope-sensitive (predicate-dependent) tuple and framepoints use only predicate-scope-insensitive (predicate-independent) slots, PSOA uses a systematics of orthogonal constructs also permitting atoms with (predicate-)independent tuples and atoms with (predicate-)dependent slots.
 This supports advanced data and knowledge representation where, e.g., a slot attribute can have different values depending on the predicate.
 PSOA thus extends classical object-oriented multi-membership and multiple inheritance.
 Based on objectification, PSOA laws are explicated: Besides unscoping and centralization, the semantic restriction and implemented transformation of describution permits the rescoping of one atom's independent descriptors to another atom with the same OID but a different predicate.
 For inheritance, default descriptors are realized by rules.
 On top of a basic metamodel and a new Grailog visualization, PSOA's use of the atom systematics for facts, queries, and rules is explained.
-The presentation and (XML-)serialization syntaxes of PSOA RuleML 1.0 are introduced.
+The presentation and (XML-)serialization syntaxes of PSOA RuleML are introduced.
 Its model-theoretic semantics is formalized by extending the interpretation functions to accommodate dependent descriptors.
-The open PSOATransRun system since Version 1.3 realizes PSOA RuleML 1.0 by a translator to runtime predicates, including for dependent tuples (prdtupterm) and slots (prdsloterm).
+The open-source PSOATransRun system realizes PSOA RuleML by a translator to runtime predicates, including for dependent tuples (prdtupterm) and slots (prdsloterm).
 Our tests show efficiency advantages of dependent and tupled modeling.